 Tomato Cream Sauce

 Very large cookbooks are dedicated to sauces alone.
-Perfecting them is considered to be the pinnacle of haute cuisine.
+Perfecting challenging sauces is considered to be the pinnacle of haute cuisine.
 This creamy sun-dried tomato sauce is not one of the those sauces.

 It’s quick and easy.
 It takes literally five minutes to make and requires only basic cooking skills!